zlatanvasovic/hackwork/README.md

         └── ...
 ```

-`assets/` is place of cachable resources (e.g. JavaScript).
+`assets/` is the place of cachable resources (e.g. JavaScript).

-`core/` is place of Hackwork's core.
+`core/` is the place of Hackwork's core.

-`data/` is place of pages content.
+`data/` is the place of pages content.

-`layouts/` is base layouts directory.
+`layouts/` is the base layouts directory.

 ## Contributing